woocommerce/woocommerce-blocks/src/StoreApi/docs/guiding-principles.md

 ### Cart Operations

-Some endpoints are designed around operations to avoid client’s needing to make multiple round trips to the API.
+Some endpoints are designed around operations to avoid clients needing to make multiple round trips to the API.
 This is purely for convenience.

 An example would be the `wc/store/cart/add-item` endpoint which accepts a quantity and product ID, but returns a full cart object, rather than just an updated list of items.